ggeorgovassilis/fauxjsp/README.md

 ### ... make this work with Spring?
 You probably noticed that the ```JstlView``` and ```InternalViewResolver``` don't work and Spring doesn't find your JSPs.
-Under the hood, Spring should populate the model (the M in MVC) into the ```HttpServletRequest``` attributes and forward the request to Fauxjsp, but it doesn't.
+Under the hood, Spring should populate the model (the M in MVC) into the ```HttpServletRequest``` attributes and forward the request to fauxjsp, but it doesn't.
 We can implement a simple forwarding mechanism like so:

 ```java
 import java.util.Locale;